 Why chatbots fail?
 7 common limitations of chatbots

 Why chatbots fail?
 There are at least seven reasons behind the most common chatbot downfalls.
 Each of them is strictly connected with a specific limitation of this technology or its bad implementation.
+If you want to avoid these pitfalls, read the article below or contact us.
+We will help you correct your failing chatbots or help you build yours the right way.

 Unclear scope of the chatbot and/or too broad purposes of its utilization